Vibex Reference Rhodium – Mini Review

 Reference: a benchmark against which other manufacturers can judge the quality of their extension blocks

 Vibex is a Spanish brand that quickly established a reputation for itself for building true reference-grade, highly neutral products.
-The thing is that no-one knows what is inside the extensionblocks.
+The thing is that no-one knows what is inside the extension blocks.
 The company is extremely secretive about the ingredients used.
-All that’s known is that the case is thick-walled cast-aluminium and that the contacts are rhodium-plated.
+All that’s known is that the case is thick-walled cast-aluminum and that the contacts are rhodium-plated.
 That’s it.
 Starwired?
 Solid core or litze conductors?
 The type of conductor: gold, silver, copper?
 Your guess is as good as mine.
-But in the end it comes down to listening.
+But in the end, it comes down to listening.

-There were audible differences between the 6 outlets in the way of a slightly more open and airy sound versus a more dark and solid sound but these were very slight and are no real indication for deciding whether the wiring was parallel or starwired as even differences in lengths of wire will make for slight diferences in sound.
-All in all this block impressed and did what it should: deliver clean power to six outlets without colouring or otherwise modifying the sound.
+There were audible differences between the 6 outlets in the way of a slightly more open and airy sound versus a more dark and solid sound but these were very slight and are no real indication for deciding whether the wiring was parallel or star-wired as even differences in lengths of wire will make for slight differences in sound.
+All in all this block impressed and did what it should: deliver clean power to six outlets without coloring or otherwise modifying the sound.